alfredkiiza/SchoolWork/Detective Fiction/Research Paper Formatting Notes.md

 + "Print" for citations if it is a book.. duh

+Paper and grading sheet on the right side... on the left... have all sources.

 Author > Title of the Book > Publication info > Links